INTRODUCTION TO RAD

 CHALLENGES AND OPPORTUNITIES

-The RAD program had generated $2.5 billion in new investment by October 2015, according to the HUD preliminary report of 2016.
+The RAD program had generated $4 billion in new investment by May 2017, according to HUD's May 2017 RAD newsletter.
 It can be well suited for a variety of markets.
 In low-cost areas, it can work without any additional subsidy.
 It can work in major urban cities with additional government support.

 In those locations with lower land and construction costs, RAD transactions can often be successful using conventional debt financing and LIHTC equity.
 However, one of the challenges of any voucher system such as RAD is that rents may not be set high enough to ensure the financial viability of the project.
 The cost of renovations in some areas might seem too high, particularly in the major cities and high-cost areas where labor and materials are at a premium.
 It is not as much a problem in the South and Southeast.
 However, FHA financing with the 221(d)(4) programs does require the use of Davis-Bacon wages, which can increase construction costs.
 Ultimately, if rents don't support the amount of debt required for the renovation or replacement of units, additional soft dollars are needed from the public sector.
 San Francisco, for example, contributed $53 million to the second phase of SF-RAD.
 For the Baltimore city project, the housing authority provided a $12 million seller takeback note for the purchase.
 A small grant may be more cost efficient to support a RAD transaction than it would be for a public housing authority to lose the units or renovate the project using limited capital funds.
 Typically these issues are addressed during financial negotiations, and an experienced lender could offer recommendations to mitigate this issue.